bitcoinjs/bitcoinjs-lib/README.md

 ## Examples

-The below examples are implemented as integration tests, but should be very easy to follow.
-Pull requests welcome.
+The below examples are implemented as integration tests, they should be very easy to understand.
+Otherwise, pull requests are appreciated.

 - [Generate a random address](https://github.com/bitcoinjs/bitcoinjs-lib/blob/master/test/integration/basic.js#L8)
 - [Generate a address from a SHA256 hash](https://github.com/bitcoinjs/bitcoinjs-lib/blob/master/test/integration/basic.js#L20)